google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 #### Background on DOM {#sdbackground}

 HTML powers the web because it's easy to work with.
-By declaring a few tags, one can author a page in seconds that has both presentation and structure.
-However, by itself HTML isn’t all that useful.
-It’s easy for humans to understand a text-based language, but machines need something more.
+By declaring a few tags, you can author a page in seconds that has both presentation and structure.
+However, by itself HTML isn't all that useful.
+It's easy for humans to understand a text-based language, but machines need something more.
 Enter the Document Object Model, or DOM.

 When the browser loads a web page it does a bunch of interesting stuff.
-One of the things it does is transform the author’s HTML into a live document.
-Basically, to understand the page’s structure, the browser parses HTML (static strings of text) into a data model (objects/nodes).
-The browser preserves the HTML’s hierarchy by creating a tree of these nodes: the DOM.
-The cool thing about DOM is that it’s a live representation of your page.
+One of the things it does is transform the author's HTML into a live document.
+Basically, to understand the page's structure, the browser parses HTML (static strings of text) into a data model (objects/nodes).
+The browser preserves the HTML's hierarchy by creating a tree of these nodes: the DOM.
+The cool thing about DOM is that it's a live representation of your page.
 Unlike the static HTML we author, the browser-produced nodes contain properties, methods, and best of all...can be manipulated by programs!
-That’s why we’re able to create DOM elements directly using JavaScript:
+That's why we're able to create DOM elements directly using JavaScript:

 {% highlight javascript %}
-let header = document.createElement('header');
+const header = document.createElement('header');
-let h1 document.createElement('h1');
+const h1 document.createElement('h1');
 h1.textContent = 'Hello world!';
 header.appendChild(h1);
 document.body.appendChild(header);